 - Up to 24 (4-8 breakout groups)

 - Students will understand the historical development and current status of the fundamental concepts and processes of authority, power, and influence and the democratic skills and attitudes necessary to become responsible citizens.

-OverviewOxon Cove Park has a rich history that includes among several stories, the history of a British family that came to America in the late 1700s, and settled on a hilltop overlooking the Potomac River.
-It is from this hilltop that Mrs. DeButts witnessed the British capture of Alexandria and the Burning of Washington...the family even found Congreve Rockets on this hill!
+OverviewOxon Cove Park has a rich history that includes the story of the Debutts, a British family that came to America in the late 1700s.
+The Debutts family finally settled on a hilltop overlooking the Potomac River that today is known as Oxon Cove Park.
+It is from this hilltop that Mrs. DeButts witnessed the British capture of Alexandria and the Burning of Washington.
+The family even found Congreve Rockets on this hill!

 Students will identify and explain the principles of the United States government expressed in stories, symbols, poems, songs, and landmarks.